JohnKendrick/PDielec/Sphinx/application_notes_3.rst

 The only additional requirement for performing calculations using PDielec with Phonopy is the provision of :math:`\epsilon _{\infty}` and the Born charges.
 These are also required by Phonopy if the non-analytical correction is necessary.
 In this case, Phonopy provides a script for several DFT packages which converts the DFT calculation of Born charges to a file BORN, which contains the :math:`\epsilon _{\infty}` and the Born charges.
 For VASP, the script is called phonopy-vasp-born.
-The BORN file stores only the symmetry unique charges and PDielec provides a command, phonopy-pdielec-born, which reads the BORN file and generates all of the Born charges.
+The BORN file stores only the symmetry unique charges and PDielec provides a command, phonopy-pdielec-born, which reads the BORN file and phonopy.yaml and generates all of the Born charges.
 The command only uses the Phonopy API, so it is necessary to use it in an environment that has Phonopy installed.

 α-Al\ :subscript:`2`\ O\ :subscript:`3`